andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

 `.prettierignore`
 `.prettierrc.json`

-## Creating a ESLint and Prettier workflow setup
+## Creating an ESLint and Prettier workflow setup

 ESLint and Prettier files can conflict with each other because there are occasions when they end up checking the same rules which can lead to duplication.
-Fortunately it is possible to get them both to work together.
+Fortunately, it is possible to get them both to work together.

 ### Visual Studio Code Settings